formlio/forml/docs/lifecycle.rst

 the project source code working copy as it operates solely on the published artifact plus potentially previously persisted model generations.

-The production lifecycle is operated using the CLI (see :doc:`runtime` for full synopsis) and offers the following
-modes:
+The production lifecycle is either exercised in batch mode using :ref:`the CLI <platform-cli>` or embedded within a :doc:`serving layer <serving>`.
+In any case, the stages of the production lifecycle are:

 Train
     Fit (incrementally) the stateful parts of the pipeline using new labelled data producing a new *Generation* of